 Mathias received a commemorative Goodyear Highway Hero ring during a special event at the Crowne Plaza Louisville Airport Hotel in Louisville, Kentucky.

-Since it was established in 1983, the Goodyear Highway Hero Award has honored truck drivers who put themselves in harm's way to help others.
+Since it was established in 1983, the Goodyear Highway Hero Award has honoured truck drivers who put themselves in harm's way to help others.
 The winner was selected by an independent panel consisting of members of the trucking trade media.
-Other finalists for this year's Goodyear Highway Hero Award included Darrell Atkins, a driver from Alvaredo, Texas, and Don Frederick, a driver from Kimbolton, Ohio.
+Other finalists for this year’s Goodyear Highway Hero Award included Darrell Atkins, a driver from Alvaredo, Texas, and Don Frederick, a driver from Kimbolton, Ohio.